FS > M.A.Y.B.E.

 The magician archetype is also a really helpful one for INTJs in general.
 I’m glad to have become acquainted with INTJs around the world who have done the magician archetype proud, in lots of interesting, life-changing, and non-literal ways as well.

-Filed in: Careers /40/ | Sensation /40/ | People /74/ | Se /25/
+Filed in: Careers /40/ | Se /25/ | Sensation /40/ | People /74/

-Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Erern."
-Pretty sure it has to do with meerkats.
+Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Haarerk."
+Which I believe is a term used when speaking about friends who have certain qualities.